Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Implementation and System Details

-For compression to make sense, an initiator must set a quality measure such as Mean square Error (MSE) or a peak signal to noise ratio (PSNR) or an another subjective multimedia quality indicator that will help identify that two files are the same except one of them is the compressed version.
-There are few technologies/algorithms that identifies two video files to be the same whether they are compressed or not.
-Miners’ time to mine a block requires the miner to complete the compression process (by going through each sub-compression steps), meet the quality measure requirement, compute the merkle hash tree of a GOP, chain the video frames, encrypt the content, find a storage node (or his own local resources) which ensures storage space required to store the compressed content (generate a proof).
+For compression to make sense, an initiator must set a quality measure such as Mean Square Error (MSE) or a Peak Signal to Noise Ratio (PSNR) or an another subjective multimedia quality indicator that will help identify that the original files and the compressed version are the same visually subject to a quality measure.
+There are few technologies/algorithms that can differnetiate two video files whether they are compressed or not.
+Miners’ time to mine a block requires the miner to complete the compression process (by going through each sub-compression steps such as transformation, quantization and entropy coding etc.), meet the quality measure requirement, compute the Merkle hash tree of a GOP, chain the video frames, encrypt the content, find a storage node (or uses his own local resources) which ensures storage space required to store the compressed content (generate a proof).
 In order to make the size of a block even smaller, we employ Merkle hash tree of GOPs as well.
-The way the Merkle root is computed is shown in Figure 2.
+Hence, multiple trees can be combined to make up a second layer of Merkle hash tree.
+The way the common Merkle root is computed is shown in Figure 2.

-Once this work is done, the mining node broadcasts the block/s to the network that has all the information about the GOP except the bulk data itself.
-All verifier nodes which receive this block begin the verification process which would involve: \begin{itemize} \item[a.]
+Once this work is done, the mining node broadcasts the block/s to the network that has all the information about the GOP except the raw data itself.
+All verifier nodes which receive this block begin the verification process.
+The verification process involves: \begin{itemize} \item[a.]
 A comprehensive check whether GOPs are really stored in the designated locations.
-This requires preparing intelligent challenges for provers (miners) for PoS. \item[b.]
-A comprehensive check for the merkle hash by requesting hashes of the frames and GOPs from storage node/s. \item[c.]
-A comprehensive check for the quality measure whether it meets or not, using the uncompressed GOP data.
-This is to ensure that the miner nodes are legitimately compressed the multimedia file.
+This requires preparing intelligent challenges for provers (miners) for PoSt.
+For instance, hash values of randomly selected parts of the compressed data may be requested.
+In case the storage nodes could not provide that information on time, their fees are not paid.
+This is accomplished through either cancelling the corresponding transactions or adding transactions to undo the previous payments. \item[b.]
+A comprehensive check for the merkle hash by requesting hashes of the frames and GOPs from storage node/s. a seperate Merkle tree root check is also conducted for the transactions. \item[c.]
+A comprehensive check for the quality measure whether the compression work meets it or not, using the uncompressed GOP data.
+This is to ensure that the miner nodes are legitimately compressed and stored the compressed multimedia file.
 This effort in fact characterizes a form of Proof of Compression (PoC). \end{itemize}